 The Campagnolo Gran Sport came out in 1953 and was made until it was replaced by the aluminum Nuovo Record in 1967.
 An updated version of the Gran Sport, called “Record”, was produced starting in 1963 and was manufactured until sometime in the 1970s.

-Both the Gran Sport and that original Record rear derailleurs were made of chrome-plated bronze.
+Both the Gran Sport and the original Record rear derailleurs were made of chrome-plated bronze.

 Tullio Campagnolo’s quest went beyond the production of derailleurs.
 New components were introduced in 1956, such as the seat post, headset, and pedals.
 The crankset, introduced in 1959, ultimately completed what is still commonly referred to as the “groupset”.
 It was an innovative and paramount concept.